The 9 Most Dangerous Hikes in the World (2026 Update)

 8. Hike from Liathach, Scotland

-Let’s now go a little further north and more particularly in Scotland, within the famous Torridon Hills!
+Letโs now go a little further north and more particularly in Scotland, within the famous Torridon Hills!
 There, the Liathach hike will allow you to climb the crest of the Torridon Hills, which is one of the oldest sandstone mountains in Europe.
 The sandstone that composes them would have formed about 4 billion years ago!

+More than incredible geology, the Liathach hike is known for its difficulty and its majesty.
+When you arrive at the top, at 1055 meters above sea level, youโll be rewarded with a panoramic view of Loch Torridon below and, weather permitting, the vast expanse of the North Atlantic Ocean.
 But its route also made its reputation, which is made of trails barely 30 centimeters wide.
 On each side of this path, you will find a slope of more than 60%!

 9. The Caminito del Rey near Malaga

 Do you have vertigo?
 Then you will not be able to embark on the Caminito del Rey, near Malaga in Spain.
 In the heart of beautiful Andalusia, set off on an extraordinary journey!
-As if suspended in the void, you will walk along this wooden and iron footbridge which was placed on the mountainside to link the two villages together.
+As if suspended in the void, you will walk along this wooden and iron footbridge, which was placed on the mountainside to link the two villages together.

 The path was built between 1901 and 1905.
 Then it was abandoned for several decades because of its great danger.
 Today, it can again be taken with a protective helmet and the appropriate mountaineering equipment.